stbugyei/dropdown_post/README.md

 # dropdown_post
-This an HTML5 and CSS3 basic composition drop-down post.
-No functional programming have been used for this design.
+This an HTML5 and CSS3 basic composition drop-down post with javaScript function to auto drop post.
+Very useful for space compartment or management.

 [Demo Link](https://dropdown-post.netlify.app/)